 For example, there are several store locations on Steve’s site.
 If during a first visit customer goes to the NY section, cookies track and remember that.
 Next time this customer won’t see the main page for everyone but will be automatically redirected to the NY store page with the relevant items.

-It can be applied to the e-store section you customers visit, for example, women or men.
+It can be applied to the e-store section your customers visit, for example, women or men.

 This helps customers to shop without any distractions.

-With the help of a chatbot, you can initiate the conversation with a site visitor asking him or her about the preferences, define the needs and offer personalized solution.
+With the help of a chatbot, you can initiate a conversation with a site visitor asking him or her about the preferences, defining the needs, and offering personalized solutions.

 That’s what Steve did.
-He created a Leadbot offering visitors help in a choice a perfect present.
+He created a chatbot offering visitors help in the choice of a perfect present.

-With the help of five questions about the recipient’s gender, personality, and customer’s budget, Leadbot defines visitors’ needs and routes them to the relevant landing 👇
+With the help of five questions about the recipient’s gender, personality, and customer’s budget, chatbot defines visitors’ needs and routes them to the relevant landing?

 No matter how you trust the visitors’ memory, it’ll be an excellent move to remind them of the items they have checked.
 But you can go further and use that info to add in this list new products to explore, based on visitors’ recent browsing activity.